rule

 Text 30

-After he thus at the mental level in relation to the gross and subtle has reached a neutral point of I-awareness, he in the mode of goodness surpasses that realization of himself that is subject to change [the ego].
-Consequently he along with the material modes completely suspended progresses towards the reality of perfect wisdom.
+After he thus at the mental level in relation to the gross and subtle has reached a neutral point of I-awareness, he in the mode of goodness surpasses that realization of himself that is subject to change [the ego] and progresses, by stopping the operation of the natural modes, towards the reality of perfect wisdom.

-In the mode of goodness he surpasses the change to the material form by neutralizing the gross and subtle senses, seeing coming along by that progress the wisdom of true reality [selfrealization] in that complete suspension of the [operating] material modes.
+In the mode of goodness he surpasses the change to the material form by neutralizing the gross and subtle senses, seeing by that progress the wisdom of true reality [self-realization] coming along in that complete suspension of the [operating] material modes.
 (Vedabase)

 Text 31

-By that purification towards the self of the Supersoul the person attains the peace, satisfaction and natural delight of being freed from all contaminations.
-He who attains to this destination of devotion for sure will never become attracted to this material world again, my dearest [Parîkchit].
+By that purification towards the self of the Supersoul, the person attains the peace, satisfaction and natural delight of being freed from all impurities.
+He who attains this destination of devotion certainly will never again get attracted to this material world, my dearest [Parîkchit].

 The person by that purification to the self of the Supersoul attains to the rest, satisfaction and natural delight of being freed from all contaminations.
 He who attains to this destination of devotion for sure will never become attracted to this material world again, my dearest [Parîkchit].
 (Vedabase)